breatheco-de/the-misspell-chalenge/README.md

 ## 📝 Instructions

 Find one misspell on the BreatheCode lessons, projects or exercises and create a pull request with the fix.
+I wuold like add this line for learnig propuoses.

 ### 1. To fix a misspell on a BreatheCode Lesson: